matrix-org/matrix-spec-proposals/proposals/1998-two-factor-providers.md

 The value `m.login.two-factor.*` has a special meaning, and is used to indicate that all enabled providers should be disabled for this user. **XXX: This interface is probably racy and might not be super-useful.**

+**NOTE**: While HTTP does not explicitly define the meaning of a content-body with `DELETE` we assume it to be the same as `POST` here.

 #### Request